 I know it’s a kind of unilateral and simplistic view of life.
 In reality, people divorce and die and remarry and run away and kill each other.
 But here, with this genealogy tree, I am just trying to get a snapshot of my character’s family history at some point in time.

-A little Excel quirk: if you need to use years prior to Jan 1, 1900, the age calculator will not work.
+A little Excel quirk: if you need to use years before Jan 1, 1900, the age calculator will not work.

 Word Count Tracker